MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-migration-service/overview.md

 To use Storage Migration Service, you need the following:

 - A **source server** (migrate files and data from this server)
-- A **destination server** running Windows Server 2012 R2 or newer (migrate to this server)
+- A **destination server** running Windows Server 2019 (migrate to this server)—Windows Server 2016 and Windows Server 2012 R2 work too, but are about half as fast
-- An optional **orchestrator server** to manage the migration. <br>If one of the other servers is running Windows Server 2019, you can use that as the orchestrator, though if you're doing a lot of migrations, you might want a separate orchestrator server.
+- An **orchestrator server** running Windows Server 2019 to manage the migration  <br>If you're migrating only a few servers and one of the servers is running Windows Server 2019, you can use that as the orchestrator.
+If you're migrating more servers, we recommend using a separate orchestrator server.
-- A **PC or server running [Windows Admin Center](../../manage/windows-admin-center/understand/windows-admin-center.md)** to run the Storage Migration Service user interface, unless you prefer using PowerShell to manage the migration.
+- A **PC or server running [Windows Admin Center](../../manage/windows-admin-center/understand/windows-admin-center.md)** to run the Storage Migration Service user interface, unless you prefer using PowerShell to manage the migration

 ### Security requirements

-- All computers must belong to an Active Directory Domain Services domain
-- You must provide a migration account that is an administrator on the source computers
+- You must provide a migration account that is an administrator on the source computers.
-- You must provide a migration account that is an administrator on selected destination computers
+- You must provide a migration account that is an administrator on selected destination computers.
+- The orchestrator computer must have the File and Printer Sharing (SMB-In) firewall rule enabled *inbound*.
-- The following firewall rules must be enabled INBOUND on source and destination computers:
+- The source and destination computers must have the following firewall rules enabled *inbound* (though you might already have them enabled):
-  - “File and Printer Sharing (SMB-In)”
+  - File and Printer Sharing (SMB-In)
-  - “Netlogon Service (NP-In)”
+  - Netlogon Service (NP-In)
-  - “Windows Management Instrumentation (DCOM-In)”
+  - Windows Management Instrumentation (DCOM-In)
-  - “Windows Management Instrumentation (WMI-In)”
+  - Windows Management Instrumentation (WMI-In)
+  > [!TIP]
+  > Installing the Storage Migration Service Proxy service on a Windows Server 2019 computer automatically opens the necessary firewall ports on that computer.
+- If the computers belong to an Active Directory Domain Services domain, they should all belong to the same forest.
+The destination server must also be in the same domain as the source server if you want to transfer the source's domain name to the destination when cutting over.

 ### Requirements for source servers